dguerri/dockerfuse/README.md

 ### Q. Does it work on Windows containers?

 Nope.
 Although it shouldn't be to hard to code, there is no support for Windows containers at this time.

+### Q. Does it require root privileges?

+Yes.
+Dockerfuse mounts the filesystem directly using FUSE and therefore needs privileges to perform the mount operation.
+Run it with `sudo` or as a user allowed to mount FUSE filesystems.

+### Q. Can I mount only a sub directory of a container?

+Absolutely.
+Use the `-path` option to specify the directory inside the container that you want to mount.

 ## License